sathyasoma/case-study-3-week/README.md

   product int pincode;

 2. As a End user enter the customer details.
-3. Use Database as HashSet to store the values.
+3. Use Database as HashMap to store the values.

 Requiremnts	:
 =============